ntmedina/composin/README.md

-# composin
+# G O N Z A
-Create your own songs with the help of interactive music theory, machine learning and artificial intelligence
+Create your own songs with the help of interactive music theory, machine learning and artificial intelligence (: